warrenrross/JS-Image-Classifier/README.md

 AJ
 aj@lkn.io | @ajlkn

-He was really helpful with directions on changing things and I hightly recommend working with him.
+He was really helpful with directions on changing things and I highly recommend working with him.

 Other Credits: